-Live collaborative audio-visual performance by Jake Williams and Nick Roberts.
+Live audio-visual performance and installation.
+Collaboration with Nick Roberts.
 Abney Park Chapel , London.
-October 6th 2012.
+(10/12)

-In two 40 minute evening sittings, using a bespoke performance setup (including a turntable used as a controller), field recordings of London churches where manipulated into an extended version of the psychoacoustic soundscape piece Eargates.
+In two 40 minute evening sittings, field recordings of London churches where manipulated into an extended version of the psychoacoustic soundscape piece Eargates using a bespoke DJ setup.
 This was accompanied by projections created and controlled by visual artist Nick Roberts.
 During the daytime the normally-gated Chapel was open to visitors, allowing them to explore the space whilst the recorded version of Eargates played quietly over a multi-channel system.

 Eargates is a sound piece made from recordings of 7 church services around London.
 It explores varied forms of Christian rituals, from the intimate to the grandiose, their effects and meaning, and the spaces in which they occur, all from the perspective of a non-believer.

 Appropriating, subverting and even at times transcending the source material, Eargates is not intended as a statement or critique of religion.
 Rather, it aims to capture both the beauty of the sonic experience and snatches of the emotions evoked by the rituals themselves (detached from the theological meanings attached to them).
 These feelings range from calm, meditative reflection to unease, joy to melancholy, awkwardness to cathartic release.

 Traditional editing techniques of musique concrète evoke the sonic geographies of modern urban worship in an abstract rather than documentary form.
 Loops of singing, chanting, organ, room tones and preaching slowly evolve and are layered over each other in rounds, with no recording ever heard alone, creating an intensely evocative soundscape.